 - 2.1 The way we handle customer complaints, resolve their problems and use the feedback to improve our services is a key component of the council's customer strategy.
 Our "Proud to serve" value also promises that we will "listen" and treat those who use our services as "valued customers".
 Delivering on these elements of our service is critical to support the council's priority of improving customer satisfaction. - 2.2 This complaint policy and procedure is necessary for the efficient operation of services in delivering value for money and improving customer satisfaction.
 They have been developed in order to encourage customers to tell us what we are doing wrong so we can try to put it right.
+The policy is published on the Council's website for public view.
 The policy and procedure: - Allows managers to address issues of unsatisfactory service and seek improvements in service delivery; - Ensures that customers are treated fairly and consistently; - Ensures that a proper and adequate investigation takes place before any action is taken; - Encourages all staff in all services to improve customer service delivery and service performance; and - Safeguards the integrity and good reputation of the Council.

 - 2.3 In addition, the overarching objectives for the handling of and learning from complaints are: - Consistency the Council aims to give its customers a consistent, fair, structured and easy to follow process when they are unhappy about Council services and want to complain; - Quality the Council wants to continually improve the quality of its services; encourage and promote best practice amongst its staff; operate within statutory, regulatory and legal frameworks; and listen and improve its relationship with its customers; - Improvement the complaints procedure should be a positive experience for customers and staff alike, where the investigation outcome and resolution of complaints will be used to monitor the Council's performance and improve service delivery; - Inclusion the Council values customer opinions and so, wants to make it easy for anyone who wants to complain.
 Information can be provided in a range of languages, in large print, Braille or via audio-tape.
 Translation and interpretation services can be provided and if necessary, home visits.
-The Council will always do its best to meet customers particular needs and make it easier for them to use the complaint procedure; and - Learning the Council aims to learn from complaints, using customer feedback to inform service improvements or to develop training for staff. - 2.4 A complaint is defined as, "an expression of dissatisfaction with the Council, however expressed, whether justified or not".
-This simple and clear definition allows a complaint to be defined from the customer's perspective rather than the Council's. - 2.5 A complaint could be for example in relation to: - A delay in taking action without good reason; - A failure to provide a service; - Mistakes in the way a decision has been taken; - Not following the law or the Council's own policies; - Broken promises; - Giving incorrect or misleading information; - Bias or unfair discrimination; - Rude, unhelpful or inappropriate behaviour by staff; - Poor communication; and - The conduct of staff when delivering the service - 2.6 Therefore, a complaint can fall broadly into one of three categories: - Complaints about a service - Complaints about a member of staff - Complaints about a policy
+The Council will always do its best to meet customers particular needs and make it easier for them to use the complaint procedure; and - Learning the Council aims to learn from complaints, using customer feedback to inform service improvements or to develop training for staff. - 2.4 A complaint is defined as, 'an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual or group of individuals.'. - 2.5 A complaint could be for example in relation to: - A delay in taking action without good reason; - A failure to provide a service; - Mistakes in the way a decision has been taken; - Not following the law or the Council's own policies; - Broken promises; - Giving incorrect or misleading information; - Bias or unfair discrimination: - Rude, unhelpful or inappropriate behaviour by staff; - Poor communication; and - The conduct of staff when delivering the service - 2.6 Therefore, a complaint can fall broadly into one of three categories: - Complaints about a service - Complaints about a member of staff - Complaints about a policy